Gustavomurta/RUST_my_experiments/Raspberry_Pico/readme.md

-### A Rust Embedded-HAL implementation for the rp2040 microcontroller
+### A Rust Embedded-HAL implementation for the rp2040 microcontroller:

 https://crates.io/crates/rp2040-hal